mohammadimtiazz/isaacRandomNumGenC-/README.md

 # isaacRandomNumGenC-
-this code execute secure random number generator for cryptography purposes.
-An example code with issac implementation has been provided there
+this code execute CSPRNG (Cryptographically secure pseudorandom number generator).
+An example code with issac implementation has been provided here